rust-lang/rust-by-example/examples/fn/closures/closure_analysis/input.md

-A brief analysis of a few different `std` library closure examples.
+This section contains a few examples of using closures in the `std` library.